joingig/notepad-logger/README.md

 i get null.
 Well well, look like there is no short cuts.

 to find notepad.exe:
-- all visible windows ( EnumWindows )
+- find all visible windows ( EnumWindows )
   - get parent process pid ( GetWindowThreadProcessId )
   - get process name ( GetProcessImageFileName )
   - if (strcmp(nameFile,"notepad") got it!